 2. Fix mistakes and make adjustments

-If you are delaying filing because you haven't received the necessary tax documents from an employer, financial institution, charity, or some other source, be proactive and ask for them.
+If you are delaying filing because you haven't received the necessary tax documents from an employer, financial institution, charity, or some other source, be proactive and look into digital versions that may be available.
 The earlier you get these, the more time you have to sort out any mistakes and make adjustments that could help lower your taxable income before the final tax deadline of the year.

 Some of the most common mistakes involve basic math errors, forgetting to report income, not claiming credits for which you may be eligible, and not taking proper account of investment losses, which can often be used to offset gains in your portfolio.